Chief Ombudsman helps you get best result from the process

 Failing to engage with an energy supplier

 Poor energy supplier responses can leave consumers feeling that the problem won’t be resolved without help.
 But Ombudsman Services can only help after a consumer has tried to resolve the problem with the energy supplier direct for several weeks.
 As frustrating as it is, consumers should plug away with the energy company.
 Be clear about what the problem is and what needs to be done to put it right.
+Do it in writing otherwise it is one word against another and the Ombudsman makes decisions on evidence.
 Check out 20 Top Tips for complaining effectively to increase your chances before needing the Ombudsman.
 Hopefully someone at the energy company will understand the complaint and correct the problem.
 This will mean a far quicker resolution than if you go to the Ombudsman.

 Becoming too invested in the complaint

 If a consumer feels they’ve been wronged, they’re likely to tell people about it.
 Sometimes it turns out that the consumer is at fault, and in such circumstances, it can be difficult for consumers to admit their error to other people on the complaint journey.
 They can reach for excuses and/or change the substance of their complaint so as not to lose face.
 This rarely leads to success and escalating to Ombudsman Services can sometimes prolong and increase the disappointment.
 If a consumer realises that they are wrong, there is sometimes value in not continuing the complaint.